 Cello Ensemble Extraordinaire!

 The Endpins have done many concerts throughout Alberta and Canada, including the Edmonton Symphony's "Stars of Tomorrow" program.
 The Edmonton Endpins have performed on tour in Guelph, Toronto, Calgary, Victoria, Langley, Winnipeg, Saskatoon, Grande Prairie and MooseJaw.
-Within Edmonton, the Endpins have appeared in many school concerts and at Hospitals.
-In 1997, they released a disc of entirely original arrangements of Christmas music for cello ensemble called "Cello Cherubs for Christmas".
+In June, 2018, the ensemble toured Athabasca area.
+Within Edmonton, the Endpins have appeared in many school concerts, at Hospitals and at the Alberta Legislature.
+The Edmonton Endpins released a disc of entirely original arrangements of Christmas music for cello ensemble called "Cello Cherubs for Christmas".
 The disc had a broad range of appeal: along with some Christmas Carols it included pieces by Bach, Handel and Corelli as well as popular pieces such as "Rudolph the Red-Nosed Reindeer" and "Jingle Bell Rock".

 This year, the special touring ensemble will be performing popular Classical tunes, Folk Song arrangements, as well as some popular favourites.
-In honour of Reconciliation with Indigenous people, this year the group will be playing an arrangement of "O Siem" by Susan Aglukark.
+In honour of Reconciliation with Indigenous people, this year the group learned an arrangement of "O Siem" by Susan Aglukark.
 The performers explain about the cello and the music during the performance, to give the audience interesting cues to listen to.